 Once you have selected your bait, collect enough so that the scent will carry.
 For the hanging trap, affix the bait to the threaded top and then set it inside the bottle.
 If you are using the bucket, attach the bait to the string and let the bait dangle about an inch above the water surface.

-Step 4 - Placing the Trap and Managing It
+Step 4 - Place the Trap and Manage It

-Find and area near a wasp nest to place the trap.
-Regularly inspect the traps, clean them out and bait them again.
+Find an area near a wasp nest to place the trap.
+Regularly inspect the traps, clean them out, and bait them again.
 Take care to never crush the bodies of dead wasps as they emit a chemical alarm to the rest of the colony.